Falls Church & Arlington Sewer Line Repair, Installation & Snaking Services:

 There are numerous signs that could indicate the need for sewer line repair.
 Some are ambiguous and could mean that there's a more localized problem, like a clogged pipe.
 Others are a sure sign of needing sewer line repair:

-- You experience frequent toilet clogs and back-ups.
 Because your home's toilets have a direct connection to your sewer line, this is often the first place you'll notice signs of a sewer line issue.
 You may also notice water flowing up from drains whenever you flush the toilet.

-- Repeatedly experiencing stopped up drains in sinks, tubs, and showers can sometimes be a sign.
+Stopped Up sinks, tubs, and showers can sometimes be a sign.
 If water builds up in them and drains very slowly, a blocked or damaged line may be the culprit.

 Currently, we use two methods of repairing sewer lines.
 The most popular method is trenchless line replacement that involves digging a hole at two points along the old line.
 This may involve a process called "pipe bursting" to force the old line's remnants out of the way and make room for a new pipe.
 We may also use a "cured in place pipe."
 This involves blowing a resin into the existing pipe and allowing it to harden, essentially creating a new pipe within the old one.

 The second option is to dig a trench along the length of the line and replace it from there.
 This may be a preferred method if there are no garages, driveways, trees, or other obstacles in the way.